 Of course this suggestion might be rebutted by contrary evidence from other sources, such as the operative clause's historical antecedents.
 None of them, though, mention any "Body of the People."
 The English Bill of Rights provision on which the clause is based speaks of the right of "subjects."
-The 1776 North Carolina, 1776 Pennsylvania, 1777 Vermont, and 1780 Massachusetts Constitutions speak simply of "the right of the people," with no hint of a "Body of the People"; the 1790 Pennsylvania and 1792 Kentucky Constitutions even more unambiguously speak of "the right of the citizens"; the 1796 Tennessee Constitution speaks of "the right of the freemen"; the 1817 Mississippi, 1818 Connecticut, 1819 Maine, and 1819 Alabama Constitutions refer to the right of "every citizen." $\underline{8}$
+7 The North Carolina (1776), Pennsylvania (1776), Vermont (1777), and Massachusetts (1780) Constitutions speak simply of "the right of the people," with no hint of a "Body of the People"; the Pennsylvania (1790) and Kentucky (1792) Constitutions even more unambiguously speak of "the right of the citizens"; the Tennessee (1796) Constitution speaks of

+"the right of the freemen"; the Mississippi (1817), Connecticut (1818), Maine (1819), and Alabama (1819) Constitutions refer to the right of "every citizen."
+8

 All the material I've seen suggests that these provisions were considered at the time to be basically similar.
 I know of no evidence that some were seen as creating an individual right and some as creating a right of a "Body of the People."
-9 This suggests that "the right of the people" means the same thing as the right of "subjects" or "the citizens" or "every citizen" -- not of some "Body of the People."
+9 This suggests that "the right of the people" means the same as the right of "subjects" or "the citizens" or "every citizen" -- not of some "Body of the People."

 What about the commentators?
-Sir William Blackstone described the English right as the "right of the subject."
-10 St. George Tucker treated Blackstone's "right of the subject" as equivalent to the Second Amendment's "right of the people."
-11 William Rawle likewise treated the Second Amendment as an expansion of the English right of "subjects," and seems to have assumed the right could be exercised even "by a single individual."
-12 Justice Joseph Story called the American right a "right of the citizens."
+Sir William Blackstone (1765) described the English right as the "right of the subject."
+10 St. George Tucker (1803) treats Blackstone's "right of the subject" as equivalent to the Second Amendment's "right of the people."
+11 William Rawle (1829) likewise treats the Second Amendment as an expansion of the English right of "subjects," and implicitly assumes the right can be exercised even "by a single individual."
+12 Justice Joseph Story (1833) calls the American right a "right of the citizens."
 13 Nowhere is there any hint that the right belongs not to each person, subject, or citizen, but to some "Body of the People."